clawpack/clawpack-4.x/doc/sphinx/okada.rst

   clockwise from North.
 Between 0 and 360.
 The fault plane dips downward to the right when moving along the top edge in the strike direction.
-* *dip*, angle at which the plane dips downward from the top edge, a positive angle between 0 and 90.
+* *dip*, angle at which the plane dips downward from the top edge, a positive angle between 0 and 90 degrees.
 * *rake*, the angle in the fault plane in which the slip occurs, measured in degrees counterclockwise from the strike direction.
+  Between -180 and 180.
-* *slip*, the distance (typically in cm or m) the hanging block moves relative to the foot block, in the direction specified by the rake.
+* *slip > 0*, the distance (typically in cm or m) the hanging block moves relative to the foot block, in the direction specified by the rake.
-  The "hanging block" is the one above the dipping fault plane (or to the right of the strike direction).
+  The "hanging block" is the one above the dipping fault plane (or to the right if you move in the strike direction).

-Note that for a strike-slip earthquake, *rake = 0*.
-For a subduction earthquake, the product of *rake* and *slip* is generally positive.
+Note that for a strike-slip earthquake, *rake* is near 0 or 180.
+For a subduction earthquake, the rake is usually closer to 90 degrees.

 .. _okada_model: